-Figure 9 shows the assessment of all feedback registered in the period from 2016 till 2019 and their status on 3 February 2020.
-The largest share of the feedback has been finished (76.5%).
-10.5% percent of all feedback is disapproved and only 0.4% has been marked as spam.
+Figure 9 shows the assessment of all feedback registered in the period from 2016 till 2020 and their status on 31 March 2021.
+The largest share of the feedback has been finished (79.3%).
+10.4% percent of all feedback is disapproved and only 0.4% has been marked as spam.
 In many cases, feedback becomes disapproved not because it is not true, but because the feedback does not fit the register guidelines of the key register.
-The number of 'parked' statuses is low (0.1%), because this status is only used for the BRT.
+The number of 'parked' statuses is low because this status is only used by the BRT.